jlapeyre/julia_project/README.md

 with a `setup.py` and `requirements.txt` and the Python code in a directory `mymodule`.
 You create a file `./mymodule/Project.toml` describing the Julia packages for the project.
-In a python source file in `./mymodule/`, you create an instance of `julia_project.JuliaProject` that manages the Julia project.
+In a Python source file in `./mymodule/`, you create an instance of `julia_project.JuliaProject` that manages the Julia project.

 ### What julia_project does